 - It was developed in response to the shortcomings in financial regulations exposed during the financial crisis of 2007-08.

-- It is a set of the agreement by BCBS that focuses on the risks to banks and the financial system.
+- It is a set of agreements by BCBS that focuses on the risks to banks and the financial system.

-- With the goal of strengthening the international banking system, basel norms put an effort to coordinate banking regulations across the globe.
+- To strengthen the international banking system, Basel norms put an effort to coordinate banking regulations across the globe.

 - The objective of Basel Norms III is to increase the liquidity of banks and decrease bank leverage.

 What are the 3 Main Pillars or 3 Main Principles of Basel III?

 The 3 main pillars or 3 main principles of Basel III are given below.